Ananya18-23/Ananya18-23/README.md

 ## 👩‍💻 About Me

-I am a **B.Tech student specializing in Artificial Intelligence & Machine Learning**, with a strong interest in **Data Science, Data Analytics, and Machine Learning**.
+I am a **B.Tech student specializing in Artificial Intelligence & Machine Learning (AIML)** with a strong interest in **Data Science, Data Analytics, and Machine Learning**.

-I enjoy working with data, discovering meaningful insights, building machine learning models, and developing **end-to-end ML applications**.
+I enjoy working with data, finding meaningful insights, building machine learning models, and developing **end-to-end ML applications**.

-I have hands-on experience with **Python, SQL, Machine Learning, Power BI, Streamlit, FastAPI, Docker, Git & GitHub**, along with deploying applications using **Render and Streamlit Cloud**.
+My learning journey covers both **Data Analytics and Machine Learning**, along with the deployment side of applications.

+### 💡 What I Work With

+* 🐍 Python for Data Science & Machine Learning
+* 📊 Data Analysis & Exploratory Data Analysis
+* 🗄️ SQL & MySQL
+* 📈 Power BI & Data Visualization
+* 🤖 Machine Learning with Scikit-Learn
+* 🌐 Streamlit for ML application frontend
+* ⚡ FastAPI for backend & REST APIs
+* 🐳 Docker for containerization
+* ☁️ Render & Streamlit Cloud for deployment
+* 🔧 Git & GitHub for version control

-I am continuously learning and improving my skills to become a **job-ready Data Scientist / Data Analyst** and build practical, real-world solutions using data and technology. 🚀
+I am continuously learning and building my skills to become a **job-ready Data Scientist / Data Analyst**.

 ---